-Guidanc Guidance and manufacturer's declaration - electromagnetic emissions The VMX is intended the user of the VMX s The VMX is intended for use in the electromagnetic environment specified below.
-The customer or the user of the VMX should assure that it is used in such an environment.
+Guidanc Guidance and manufacturer's declaration - electromagnetic emissions I for use in the electromagnetic e should assure that it is used in su environment specified below.
+The customer or ch an environment.
 Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The VMX uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions CISPR 11 Class A The VMX is suitable for use in all establishments other than domestic and these directly connected to the public low Harmonic emissions IEC 61000-3-2 Not applicable voltage power supply network that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A The VMX is suitable for use in all establishments other than domestic and those directly connected to the public low- Harmonic emissions IEC 61000-3-2 Not applicable voltage power supply network that supplies buildings used for domestic purposes.
 Voltage fluctuations/ flicker emissions IEC 61000-3-3 Not applicable